ParkerBritt/website/README.md

 <a href="https://www.nginx.com/"><img src="https://cards.parkerbritt.com/badge?label=NGINX&icon=nginx&color=009639"></a>
 </div>

-This repo contains the source code to my portfolio website.
+This repo contains the source code to my portfolio website, written from scratch and self hosted.
-Over time the website has evolved, originally written with vanilla HTML, the website is now statically generated with Astro.

-Feel free to use take inspiration or use code for your own website, but please keep it transformative.
+Feel free to take inspiration or use code for your own website, but please keep it transformative.

 <h1></h1>
 <div align="center">